AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.**, Dagan, G., Watson-Parris, D. & Stier, P.: Dependence of fast changes in local and global precipitation on the spatial pattern of absorbing aerosol

- - Dagan, G., Stier, P., Dingley, E. & **Williams, A.**: Using the co-variability of the atmospheric water and energy budgets to examine the role of clouds in the climate system
+ - Dagan, G., Stier, P., Dingley, B. & **Williams, A.**: Using the co-variability of the atmospheric water and energy budgets to examine the role of clouds in the climate system

  - **Williams, A.** & Hempel, T.: How does tropical sea-surface temperature variability impact the effective radiative forcing of Indonesian wildfires?